ElektraInitiative/libelektra/src/libs/highlevel/README.md

 `elektraGetRawString`).
 We also provide a `KDB_TPYE_*` constant for each of the types listed above.
 Again, most users won't use these but, if you ever do need to use the raw type metadata using constants enables code completion and protects against typos.

+There is also the type `enum` with constant `KDB_TYPE_ENUM`.
+It is currently neither used nor supported by this API.
+However, we reserve it for a future expansion of this API.

 <a name="reading-and-writing-values"></a>

 ## Reading and Writing Values